neondatabase/website/content/docs/introduction/billing.md

 ## Billing terms and definitions

-- Always-on compute: TBD
-- Auto-suspend compute: TBD
-- Auto-scaling: TBD
+- Always-on compute: A Neon feature that allows you to keep a compute endpoint active indefinitely, which avoids latencies associated with restarting an idle compute endpoint.
+- Auto-suspend compute: A feature that suspends a compute endpoint (and its Compute Units) after a specified period of inactivity (5 minutes by default).
+If there is no activity on the compute endpoint for the defined period, it is placed into an idle state.
+- Auto-scaling: A feature that allows you to specify a minimum and maximum number of Compute Units (CU) for a compute endpoint.
+Neon scales compute resources up and down within these boundaries as workload fluctuates.
-- Community support: TBD
+- Community support: Community support is self-service support through the [Neon Community Forum](https://community.neon.tech/).
-- Compute time: TBD
+- Compute time: The amount time that compute endpoints in your Neon projects are active.
+Various factors affect compute time.
+See [Compute time](#compute-time).
-- Compute endpoint: TBD
+- Compute endpoint: The compute instance associated with a branch.
-- Database branching: TBD
-- Database fleets
+- Database branching: A Neon feature that allows you to create a copy-on-write branch of your project data.
+- Database fleets: A collection of database instances, typically managed as a single entity.
-- Data transfer: TBD
+- Data transfer: The movement of data out of Neon (egress).
+See [Data transfer](#data-transfer).
-- Data storage: TBD
-- Dedicated resources: TBD
+- Dedicated resources: Resources including compute and storage dedicated to a single Neon account.
-- Enterprise plan: TBD
+- Enterprise plan: A volume-based paid plan offered by Neon.
+See [Neon plans](#neon-plans).
-- Enterprise support: TBD
-- Free Tier: TBD
+- Free Tier: A Neon service tier for which there are no usage charges.
+For information about Neon’s Free Tier and associated limits, see [Technical Preview Free Tier](/docs/introduction/technical-preview-free-tier).
-- Paid plan: TBD
+- Paid plan: A paid Neon service tier.
+See [Neon plans](#neon-plans).
-- Point-in-time restore window: TBD
+- Point-in-time restore window: A retained database history stored as Write-Ahead-Log (WAL) records, which allows you to restore data to past point in time.
-- Pro plan: TBD
+- Pro plan: A usage-based paid plan offered by Neon.
+See [Neon plans](#neon-plans).
-- Project sharing: TBD
-- Resale: TBD
-- Scale-to-zero: TBD
+- Project sharing: A feature that allows you to share Neon projects with other Neon user accounts.
+- Project storage: The amount of data stored in your Neon projects.
+See [Project storage](#project-storage).
+- Resale: Selling the Neon service as part of another service offering.
+- Scale-to-zero: Scale-to-zero refers to Neon's _Auto-suspend compute_ feature, which places a compute endpoint into an idle state when it is not being used.
-- Support: TBD
+- Support: Technical support provided with Neon paid plans.
-- Volume Discounts
-- Wholesale Discounts
+- Volume Discounts: Large quantity discounts in compute and storage negotiated with Neon as part of an Enterprise or Platform Partnership service plan.
+- Wholesale Discounts: Large quantity discounts in compute and storage negotiated with Neon as part of a Platform Partnership service plan.
-- Write-Ahead Log (WAL): TBD
+- Write-Ahead Log (WAL): A transaction log that records data changes to ensure durability.
-- Written data: TBD
+- Written data: Data that Neon writes to the Write-Ahead Log (WAL).